csggnn/ddpg_reacher/Report.md

  - **continuous_action_env.py**, **continuous_gym_env.py** and **reacher1_env.py**: wrappers to the gym and reacher
     environments, they have been developed so that the DDPG agent can be run both gym and Reacher environments with the same code.
-LunarLanderContinuous an Pendulum environments have been used to verify the ability of the code to solve simple environments befroe passing to the more comples reacher task.
+LunarLanderContinuous an Pendulum environments have been used to verify the ability of the code to solve simple environments before passing to the more complex reacher task.
  - **ddpg_agent.py**: Agent with minor modifications with respect to the baseline implementation
  - **model.py**: Neural network models used by ddpg_agent.py
  - **param_optim.py** is a random parameter optimization script used to tests several parameter configurations.